 Carbs are a complex thing in the low carb world.
-People say there good and bad, make you fat or thin, healthy and unhealthy, the list goes on.
+People say they’re good and bad, make you fat or thin, healthy and unhealthy, the list goes on.

 For weight loss, it comes down to how soon your body can use the carbs.

 The more simple the carb, the faster your body can convert it to energy and the more likely it can be an obstacle to losing belly fat.

 The quick and simple carbs such as soda, white pasta, cereals, and rice produce insulin in the blood.
 You want to avoid these for sharp insulin spikes.